Learn about Broadcast Messages and how you can send messages to target and reach your audience. You can follow the video or written walkthrough below.

 For promotional broadcasts sent to subscribers who have interacted with the bot more than 24 hours previously, you can only send one line in a promotional broadcast message (see more about these guidelines here).

 To get the most out of your broadcast, it’s a good idea to create a strong call to action in the first message.
 You also have the ability to link a button below the message.
+You can also add an image with a button (instead of text as shown below).

 You can add quick replies for customer to choose from.
 Once a customer clicks a quick reply, you can add the rest of your convo whether it’s a message, image, link, product, etc.